libhal-google/libhal/README.md

 ## Using Soft Drivers

 Using soft drivers is no different than using a device driver.
-The only difference between device drivers and soft drivers is the fact that soft drivers are not associated with a particular device like an mpu6050 or esp8266.
-They are generic.
+The only difference between device drivers and soft drivers is that soft drivers are generic and not associated with a particular device like a mpu6050 or esp8266.

-A useful soft driver that can be used when a target does not have an spi peripheral or cannot use one of the available spi busses, is the `hal::bit_bang_spi`. "bit bang" refers to any method of data transmission that employs software as a substitute for dedicated hardware to generate transmitted signals or process received signals. `hal::bit_bang_spi` implements the `hal::spi` interface using 2 `hal::output_pins` and 1 `hal::input_pin`.
+A useful soft driver that can be used when a target does not have an spi peripheral or cannot use one of the available spi busses is `hal::bit_bang_spi`.
+"bit bang" refers to any method of data transmission that employs software as a substitute for dedicated hardware to generate transmitted signals or process received signals. `hal::bit_bang_spi` implements the `hal::spi` interface using 2 `hal::output_pins` and 1 `hal::input_pin`.

 Being software emulated this driver is far slower than using hardware driven spi.